TomatenKuchenDEV/docs/docs/botsetup.md

 ---
-title: Bot setup
+title: TomatenKuchen setup
-description: This doc helps you with the general setup of the bot.
+description: This doc helps you with the general setup of the feature-rich Discord app.
 slug: /
 ---